tjkemp/ubik-sentiment/README.md

 Ubik Sentiment repository
 =========================

-This project creates a simple model to classify positivity or negativity of a given sentence.
+This project creates a simple machine learning model to classify positive or negative emotion of a given sentence.

-The training data could be got from anywhere but it should be a list of sentences annotated as either positive or negative.
+In this example the training data is in finnish and generated from Korppi with a simple heuristic.
+The corpus API is searched for sentences containing happy smile ':)' and sad smileys ':(' which are assumed to note for positive and negative sentiments respectively.

-In this example the training data generated from Korppi data with a simpler heuristic.
-The corpus API is searched for sentences containing happy smile ':)' and sad smileys ':(' which we are assumed to be positive and negative sentences respectively and thus note for positive or negative sentiments.
+To evaluate the model's feasibility for real world use a simple annotation tool is created to annotate data for evaluation.

 A cli tool is provided the test a sentence: